How to Document a Bank or Government Impersonation Scam Properly

 Final Thoughts

 Impersonation scams rely on speed and emotional reaction.
-Documentation slows things down and shifts control back to you.
+Documentation shifts control back to you.

 Stay calm.